secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Penetration Testing Process/Penetration Testing Phases - Assessment Specific Stages/Pre-Engagement.md

 | `6.
 Contractors Agreement` (Physical Assessments) | `Before` the Kick-Off Meeting |
 | `7.
 Reports` | `During` and `after` the conducted Penetration Test |

-Note: Our client may provide a separate scoping document listing in-scope IP addresses/ranges/URLs and any necessary credentials but this information should also be documented as an appendix in the RoE document.
+- Note: Our client may provide a separate scoping document listing in-scope IP addresses/ranges/URLs and any necessary credentials but this information should also be documented as an appendix in the RoE document.

-**Important Note:**
+- **Important Note:**

-These documents should be reviewed and adapted by a lawyer after they have been prepared.
+	- These documents should be reviewed and adapted by a lawyer after they have been prepared.

----

-## Scoping Questionnaire
+### Scoping Questionnaire

-After initial contact is made with the client, we typically send them a `Scoping Questionnaire` to better understand the services they are seeking.
-This scoping questionnaire should clearly explain our services and may typically ask them to choose one or more from the following list:
+- After initial contact is made with the client, we typically send them a `Scoping Questionnaire` to better understand the services they are seeking.
+This scoping questionnaire should clearly explain our services and may typically ask them to choose one or more from the following list.

 |  |  |
 | --- | --- |